ogbidaniel/ogbidaniel/README.md

 ## 🌱 Currently Learning
 - Advanced C++ for high-performance computing
-- GPU optimization with CUDA for parallel processing
+- Distributed LLM inference on Nvidia GPUs with CUDA

 ---